Student Achievement Data

 Course Success Rates of Gateway Math and Gateway English Courses with Thresholds and Goals for 2018-2019

 Source: Florida Department of Education (FLDOE)

-Note: Data available for the fall and spring terms of each academic year
+Note: *Data is only available for the fall and spring terms of the 2014-15 year

 Fall-to-fall retention rates of first time, degree seeking students are important indicators of student achievement related to timely student completion.
 This measure is also a standard metric that IRSC reports to federal and state governing bodies each year.
 Because this is an important measure that leads to student completion, IRSC chose to use its own retention data rather than that from other sources to avoid a lag in reporting time and the related inability to act in a timely manner.
 The College’s goal reflects the institution’s efforts to continue improving its retention rates.
 The goal was set to increase the most recent year’s rate by the annual rate of change of the past four years [Goal= Previous year’s rate + ((Maximum rate - Minimum rate) / (Number of years – 1))], and it is outlined below.

 Fall-to-Fall Retention Rates of First-Time, Degree-Seeking Students, Less Graduates and Transfer-Out Students, with Threshold and Goal for the 2018 Cohort.

 |Fall-to-Fall Retention Rate|

 |2014 Cohort||2015 Cohort||2016 Cohort||2017 Cohort||2018 Cohort